wavebreaker-lucas/esg_gp_be/README-EVIDENCE.md

 1. **Always specify the reporting period** when uploading evidence files
 2. **Use per-metric uploads** to organize evidence files by the metrics they support
-3. **Enable OCR for utility bills** to automatically extract consumption data and period
+3. **Enable OCR for utility bills** to extract consumption data and period when appropriate
-4. **Let the system handle attachments** during form submission to reduce manual steps
+4. **Review OCR results before applying** to ensure accuracy
+5. **Explicitly apply OCR data** only when needed - never rely on automatic application
-5. **Set appropriate analyzer IDs** for metrics to improve extraction accuracy
+6. **Set appropriate analyzer IDs** for metrics to improve extraction accuracy
-6. **Review OCR results** before submitting forms
 7. **Use period matching** by ensuring evidence periods match the reporting periods of submissions

 ## Technical Implementation Details

 1. All evidence is initially created as standalone (without a submission)
 2. The `metric_id` is stored in the `ocr_data` field as `intended_metric_id`
-3. During form submission, evidence is matched to submissions by:
+3. Evidence is attached to submissions during form completion and batch submission
-   - First matching by period (if available)
-   - Falling back to first submission for that metric if no period match
-4. OCR data can be automatically applied to submissions during attachment
+4. The system never automatically applies OCR data to submissions, only attaches the evidence files
-5. The OCR analyzer is selected based on:
-   - The metric's `ocr_analyzer_id` for standalone evidence
-   - The submission's metric analyzer ID for attached evidence
-   - A default analyzer as fallback
+5. Template submission no longer handles evidence attachment as this happens at the form level

 ## Migration Notes